Volusia County Schools are on summer break. But that doesn’t mean the kids need to be bored.

 22. Go ice skating.
 What a great way to cool off on a hot day.
 You can also sign kids up for a month of ice skating lessons.
 Daytona Ice Arena offers open skate times, family fun Friday’s, and lessons.

 23. Take in a summer camp.
 Even if you don’t sign your child up for long camps, you can do a one-week one to give them doing something for a week.
-There are some that are quite affordable, like the ones offered by Smart Start Tutoring.
 Check out the camp listing here.
 Also, check out some of the Vacation Bible Schools being offered around the county.
 They are affordable and the kids have a lot of fun.

 24. Check out a Lowe’s Build and Grow Clinics.
 The kids can make a project, for free!